I am Mary, and I live in a little town called Tillson. I love to read, write, and have fun.

 “We’re seasonal purists,” Ms. Fincke said, pushing red raspberries through a sieve at her jam-making table on a recent Sunday afternoon.
-The Finckes’ just-picked black raspberries, white peaches, antique apples and heirloom tomatoes are a magnet for second-home owners, nearby Bard College faculty members and students, and famous visitors, like the actress Uma Thurman and the singer Natalie Merchant."
+The Finckes’ just-picked black raspberries, white peaches, antique apples, and heirloom tomatoes are a magnet for second-home owners, nearby Bard College faculty members, students, and famous visitors, like the actress Uma Thurman and the singer Natalie Merchant."

-From Beacon to Rosendale and just about everywhere in between you can find a Farmer's Market selling anything from chickens to tomatoes, venison to pesto; you name it, its available.
-Markets can run from any days from Friday to Sunday and usually start the end of May beginning of June and run through October.
+From Beacon to Rosendale and just about everywhere in between, you can find a Farmer's Market selling anything from chickens to tomatoes, venison to pesto; you name it, it's available.
+Markets can run on any day from Friday to Sunday and usually start at the end of May, beginning of June, and run through October.